|

-Air fryers have become popular kitchen appliances because they can make crispy fried foods with little to no oil, but figuring out the right cooking times can be tricky, especially when it is your first time using one.
+Air fryers have become popular kitchen appliances because they can make crispy fried foods with little to no oil, but figuring out the correct cooking times can be tricky, especially when it is your first time using one.

 Every air fryer is a little different!